-Water: The LWVWA has been represented on state policy committees for water supply, the Department of Social and Health Services (DSHS) and water quality and more recently the Department of Ecology Water Resources Advisory Committee and the Department of Health Water Supply Advisory Committee.
+Water: Water for human consumption, irrigation, industry, and wildlife has been scarce in some regions for many decades.
+With increasing pressure from population growth and climate change, scarcity is emerging in most areas of the state.
+From time to time, The LWVWA has been represented on state policy committees for water supply and quality including, the Department of Social and Health Services (DSHS), the Department of Ecology Water Resources Advisory Committee, and the Department of Health Water Supply Advisory Committee.
 In the Yakima River basin, the LWVWA participated in two 1982 grant projects-water rights adjudication information workshops and overall basin resource enhancement.
 In 1983 public attention began to focus on Puget Sound when the legislature established the Puget Sound Water Quality Authority.
 A conference in September 1983, including the LWVWA as a co-sponsor, addressed many issues about the health of Puget Sound.
 The LWVWA joined in one citizen action opposing EPA-granted waivers to municipalities from secondary water treatment requirements.

 A drought in 1987-88 and a drop in the snowpack gave notice that water resources, so long considered plentiful in the state, were threatened.
 Three measures became law: Safe Drinking Water, Waterfront Sewer Systems, and Water Use Efficiency.
-The last measure requires new construction and remodeling to use more efficient plumbing fixtures starting in July 1991 and raises the requirement beginning July 1993, to 1.6 gal/flush toilets and 2.5 gal/min faucet and showerhead flows.
+The last measure required new construction and remodeling to use more efficient plumbing fixtures starting in July 1991 and raised the requirement beginning July 1993, to 1.6 gal/flush toilets and 2.5 gal/min faucet and showerhead flows.
 The Department of Ecology was directed to develop an efficient water use public education program.

 A constitutional amendment on water conservation was passed by the voters in November 1989.
-Local governments were to be permitted to finance from public money or credits derived from the sale of water, the acquisition by private persons of water conservation materials and equipment.
-No tax dollars would be involved and the program would be limited to the purchase and installation of cost effective equipment, plumbing fixtures and systems.
+Local governments were permitted to finance from public money or credits derived from the sale of water, the acquisition by private persons of water conservation materials and equipment.
+No tax dollars were used and the program was limited to the purchase and installation of cost effective equipment, plumbing fixtures and systems.